-□ In the Monitor column, activate the Link interrupted on enabled device ports function. □ Open the Diagnostics > Status Configuration > Device Status dialog, Port tab.
+In the Monitor column, activate the Link interrupted on enabled device ports function.
+Open the Diagnostics > Status Configuration > Device Status dialog, Port tab.

-To change to the Privileged EXEC mode.
-To change to the Configuration mode.

-signal-contact 1 monitor link-failure

-To monitor the ports/interfaces link.
-When the link interrupts on a monitored port/interface, the signal contact opens.
+signal-contact 1 monitor link-failure To monitor the ports/interfaces link.
+When the link interrupts on a monitored port/interface, the signal contact opens. interface 1/1 To change to the interface configuration mode of interface $1/1$. signal-contact 1 link-alarm To monitor the port/interface link.

-Interface 1/1

-Signal-contact 1 link-alarm

-To monitor the port/interface link.
 When the link interrupts on the port/interface, the signal contact opens.